Erdogan shock moves revive struggling Turkish lira - ExBulletin

 Economists almost universally agree that high credit costs lower prices by encouraging consumers to save and limiting business spending.

-Erdogan pushed the central bank to cut its policy rate well below the annual rate of consumer price increases – now at 21% and expected to rise significantly.
+Erdogan pushed the central bank to cut its policy rate well below the annual pace of consumer price increases – now at 21% and expected to rise significantly higher.

 This meant that Turks who put lire in their bank accounts were effectively losing money.